ElfFriend-DnD/foundryvtt-temp-effects-as-statuses/README.md

 When a token has a temporary active effect active, display that active effect icon in the Status Effects HUD element.

-Interacting with that effect icon will do one of the following:
+Interacting with that effect icon will do one of the following by default:
 - If the effect has a `statusId`, it was meant to be short-lived or re-created frequently, delete the effect.
 - If the effect has no `statusId`, disable it.